RallyPointSquad/rallypoint-squadjs-plugins/README.md

 Here you will find different custom plugins for [SquadJS](https://github.com/Team-Silver-Sphere/SquadJS).

+## Available Plugins

-## Seeding Map Setter
+### Seeding Map Setter

-This plugin is intended to bring more variety into the seeding layers and layers that are played after seeding ends.
+This plugin is intended to bring more variety into the seeding layers and layers that are played when the seeding ends.
 Once SquadJS starts and loads the plugin, it will attempt to set the current layer to one randomly chosen from configured options.
 It will also attempt to set the next layer in the same way.